null

 Cleaning — brush gently with a soft suede brush to maintain the nap.
 For marks and stains, use a dedicated suede eraser or suede cleaner.
 Do not use standard leather conditioner — it flattens the nap permanently.

 Water — suede absorbs water readily and can stain or distort if thoroughly wet.
-A water-repellent spray applied before first wear provides useful protection against casual rain and sweat exposure.
-For water-exposed contexts, use nylon or rubber.
+Apply a water-repellent spray before first wear for protection against casual rain and sweat exposure.
+For water-exposed contexts, use single-pass nylon or FKM rubber watch bands.

 Storage — store flat or hanging.
-Avoid the keeper ring pressing on the same spot of the nap for extended periods as it can flatten the texture.
-Keep away from prolonged direct sunlight which can fade suede dyes over time.
+Avoid the keeper ring pressing on the same spot of the nap for extended periods.
+Keep away from prolonged direct sunlight which can fade suede dyes.

 Suede vs Other CNS Leather Styles

-For the full leather collection see the leather watch bands parent page.
+For the full leather watch straps collection see the parent page.

 Sizing